 - If your climate is the same all the time or you’re using a greenhouse, you can grow by using aquaponics all year round

-In conclusion, this type of system is great for the animals and the plants.
+In conclusion, this type of system is great for animals and plants.
 Not only does it do great things for the plants, but it’s also better for the environment.
-Hopefully this article was a huge help and answered any questions you might have had about building and setting up your own aquaponics system.
-While it might take awhile to get the hang of things, once you do your system should be running efficiently in no time!
+Hopefully, this article was a huge help and answered any questions you might have had about building and setting up your aquaponics system.
+While it might take a while to get the hang of things, once you do, your system should be running efficiently in no time!

 (The images on this page are republished under the creative commons license 2.0)